-Awards range from $400 to $6,094 per academic year
+Awards range from $324 to $6,345 per academic year

 This is the basic grant available to undergraduate students with demonstrated need who have not earned a bachelor’s or professional degree.
 Funding comes from the federal government.
 All degree-seeking undergraduates may apply.

 Undergraduates who demonstrate exceptional financial need are eligible.
 Awarding is based on a the date the FAFSA application is received.
 The priority of funding is given to residential students who meet the criteria first.

 Students must demonstrate need and be a Texas Resident.
 Students must enroll for at least 9 credit hours each semester.
-1st year recipients must meet Financial Aid Satisfactory Progress to be eligible for renewal.
-2nd year and after recipients must complete 24 hours with a 2.5 cumulative GPA to renew the award.
+First year recipients must meet Financial Aid Satisfactory Progress to be eligible for renewal.
+Second year and after, recipients must complete 24 hours with a 2.5 cumulative GPA to renew the award.
 Recipients of athletic scholarships or church vocations scholarships are not eligible for the TEG.
-Awarding is based on a the date the FAFSA application is received.
+Awarding is based on the date the FAFSA application is received.
 The priority of funding is given to residential students who meet the criteria first.